vibhorkrishna/S.H.A.D.Y/README.md

 ### Usage
 After the above installation work is done and darknet libraries are working, place the python files inside [YOLO\darknet\build\darknet\x64]() folder.

-There are three ways to perform detection on videos:
+There are four ways to perform detection on videos:
 1. Video from Web Cam
 2. Local Stored Video
 3. YouTube video